Cross-Receiver Generalization for RF Fingerprint Identification via Feature Disentanglement and Adversarial Training: Introduction

-Building upon this setting, we design a robust learning framework named Disentangled Representation for Invariant Fingerprint Training (DRIFT).
-In our formulation, the training data collected from multiple receivers are treated as source domains, while the test data collected from unseen receivers constitute the target domain, assuming that both domains share the same label space.
-Each source domain corresponds to signals received from multiple transmitters by a single receiver.
-The proposed framework first performs channel equalization on multi-receiver I/Q signals to suppress channel-induced noise, and then disentangles the learned representation into transmitter-specific and receiver-specific components.
-Cross-entropy losses are employed to supervise the extraction of both feature types, while a distance-based regularization term is introduced to improve their separability.
-To achieve domain invariance, a gradient reversal layer (GRL) is applied to the transmitter-specific features for adversarial alignment across receivers.
-For receiver-specific features, it can be observed that signals from different transmitters but received by the same receiver are expected to share similar receiver characteristics.
-Hence, a style transfer mechanism is incorporated to purify and enhance the consistency of receiver-specific features.
-The main contributions of this paper are summarized as follows: \begin{enumerate} \item We provide a theoretical analysis of how received I/Q signals are affected by both transmitter and receiver hardware characteristics, and propose a feature disentanglement method to separate transmitter-specific and receiver-specific components. \item We explicitly incorporate the physical characteristics of wireless communication into the design.
-A GRL is employed to achieve domain alignment for transmitter-specific features, while a center distance loss is introduced to purify receiver-specific features via style transfer. \item We conduct extensive experiments on publicly available datasets to validate the effectiveness of the proposed method.
-Comparisons with existing approaches demonstrate the robustness and stability of our algorithm. \end{enumerate}
+Building upon this cross-receiver generalization setting, we propose a robust learning framework termed \emph{Disentangled Representation for Invariant Fingerprint Training (DRIFT)}.
+In our formulation, training data collected from multiple receivers are treated as source domains, while data collected from unseen receivers constitute the target domain, with all domains sharing the same transmitter label space.
+Each source domain corresponds to signals received by a single receiver from multiple transmitters.
+The proposed framework first applies channel equalization to suppress channel-induced variations in multi-receiver I/Q signals, and then learns disentangled representations by separating transmitter-specific and receiver-specific feature components.
+Cross-entropy losses are employed to supervise the extraction of both feature types, while a distance-based regularization term is introduced to explicitly enhance their separability in the latent space.
+To promote receiver-invariant transmitter representations, a gradient reversal layer (GRL) is applied to the transmitter-specific features to achieve adversarial alignment across receiver domains.
+For receiver-specific features, we leverage the observation that signals received by the same receiver—regardless of the transmitting device—tend to share consistent receiver characteristics, and accordingly introduce a style-based regularization mechanism to enforce intra-receiver feature consistency.
+The main contributions of this paper are summarized as follows: \begin{enumerate} \item We provide a theoretical analysis of cross-receiver RFFI, clarifying how received I/Q signals are jointly influenced by transmitter and receiver hardware characteristics.
+Based on this analysis, we propose a novel disentangled representation learning framework that explicitly separates transmitter-specific and receiver-specific features.

+\item We design a physically motivated learning strategy that incorporates communication-aware priors.
+Specifically, a GRL is employed to enforce receiver-invariant learning for transmitter-specific features, while a center-based regularization is introduced to encourage intra-receiver consistency of receiver-specific features.